-Diphtheria - symptoms, treatment and prevention
+Diphtheria - including symptoms, treatment and prevention

 Diphtheria has been rare in Australia since the introduction of an effective vaccine, but a century ago, was the most common infectious cause of death.
 Outbreaks still occur in countries where vaccination rates are not high.

-Diphtheria is a notifiable disease
+Diphtheria is a notifiable condition1

 How diphtheria is spread